rahulreddy15/Spectrum-Bidding/README.md

 # Spectrum-Bidding
-Simulating the spectrum binding process in a class.
+Simulating the spectrum bidding process in a class.